Knewton/Zoidberg/EXAMPLE.md

 apples owned by Marc - 2

 ### Sentence 3
+apples owned by Jim + 2
 apples owned by Marc - 2

 ### Sentence 4
+apples owned by Julia + 3
 apples owned by Marc - 3

 ## Correct response